Lawns to Habitat & Ashes to Habitat Grants – 2025

 - Proof to be submitted that project property was directly affected or is within a neighborhood affected by recent fires, 2018 to present.

-- In consideration of extra time possibly needed for amelioration of fire-created toxins or related damage, commitment to accomplish planting within two years rather than the one year accorded for the standard Lawns to Habitat program.
+- To allow extra time for addressing fire-related toxins or damage, planting must be completed within two years instead of the standard one-year timeline for the Lawns to Habitat program.

 Before Applying :

-- Define, measure, and photograph your project area.
-Pin flags or survey tape and nails can help you visualize your new native habitat.
+- Define, measure, and photograph your project area as accurately as you can.
+Using pin flags or survey tape with nails can help you visualize your future native habitat.

 - Measure to the nearest foot, calculate square footage by multiplying area width by length.